Using Roborazzi for Android Screenshot Testing

 }

-• @RunWith(RobolectricTestRunner::class): This tells JUnit to use Robolectric to run the tests
+• @RunWith(RobolectricTestRunner::class): Instructs JUnit to use Robolectric.

 val DefaultRoborazziOptions = RoborazziOptions(